Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Whether you're repainting your cabinets to simply change the color or to fix a bad paint job, the preparation process is usually, but not always, easier than working with bare cabinets not previously painted.
-For cabinets that were already painted with water-based paint, the surface preparation would involve a light cleaning and sanding, followed by a couple coats of water-based paint in your new color.
+For cabinets that were already painted with water-based paint, the surface preparation involves a light cleaning and sanding, followed by a couple coats of water-based paint in your new color.

 But if you don't know what type of paint is on the cabinets, it's really important to find out before painting them to prevent adhesion problems.
 Cabinets painted with a solvent-based coating, such as oil-based enamel, or lacquer, would have to be primed first so the paint sticks without problems.